Liimurr/dota_input_events/README.md

 # Dota Mod Input Events

-This is meant to be a library that simplifies creating callbacks for DOTAKeybindCommands.
+This is for people who want to bind callbacks to DOTAKeybindCommands which update when the user changes their settings.
+Feel free to use in your projects any way you see fit

 * pros
   * Is able to re-register key binds when the user changes their settings (and does so automatically)
 * cons